emerichunter/emerichunter.github.io/_drafts/2018-01-11-plotting_sadf.md

 ### Deaf, dumb and blind

 Well, with this you can also graph in .png.
 Graph any day of the month that you wish to see.
-Change the size of the picture/terminal and even add colors to your terminal.
+Change the size of the display and even add colors to your terminal.
+X11 is on the way.

+You want more?
+Next time!